 Fast forward to today: a high proportion of people I have hired onto projects have followed non-traditional career paths associated with that work.

 This life experience, recalled as a loose, highly subjective narrative, frames how I ascertain the suitability of job candidates for Studio D projects.
-The assumption core to this narrative—that a person’s professional “value” goes well beyond what is measured, or indeed measurable—is based on the outcomes and consequences of my experiences that played out over many years.
-My relative career “success” (purely based my personal goals and outcomes), is partly ascribed to this meaningful moment, which is integral to my identity.
-It manifests itself in Studio D’s operating model—now proven to be sustainable, although this went against conventional wisdom when the Studio was founded. (this operating model is now a little more mainstream in consulting today, somewhat influenced by books, public domain reports and training, and confidential client work that Studio D has shared that propagate how to make the model work).
+The assumption core to this narrative—that a person’s professional ‘value’ goes well beyond what is typically measured, or indeed measurable—is based on the outcomes and consequences of my experiences that played out over many years.
+My relative career ‘success’ (purely based my personal goals and outcomes), is partly ascribed to this meaningful moment, which is integral to my identity.
+It manifests itself in Studio D’s operating model—now proven to be sustainable, although this went against conventional wisdom at the time.

-Meaningful moments are often used by startup founders to communicate start their organisations mission and purpose.
+Meaningful moments are often used by startup founders to communicate start their organisation’s mission and purpose.
 These can be catnip for media looking for a human angle to hook an audience to an otherwise vanilla company.
 There are risks to adopting this approach including representation, appropriate longevity, and it often leads to significant biases such as the founder being blind-sided by their own entrenched, and over-refined narrative.
-In my next book I'll explore how to draw out suitable meaningful moments from founders and within their organisation, and the contexts where these moments are prudent to be applied.
+In my next book I'll explore how to identify and refine organisational meaningful moments, and the contexts where these moments are prudent to be applied.

 Q. How are an individual’s meaningful moments formed?
 What elevates them to be meaningful?